Adam Conover: Personal life

-Early life
+Early life and education

-Adam Conover was born in Smithtown, New York, and grew up in Wading River.
+Adam Conover was born in Smithtown, New York, and grew up in nearby Wading River, on the North Shore of Long Island.
 His parents are David O. Conover, a marine biologist, and Margaret Conover (née Howard), a botanist.

-His younger sister is Emily Conover, a science reporter who holds a PhD in particle physics.

-His parents' and sibling's degrees have led Adam to describe himself as "the only member of the family without a Ph.D."
+His younger sister, Emily Conover, is a science reporter who holds a PhD in particle physics.
+Conover has described himself as "the only member of the family without a Ph.D."

 In 2000, he graduated from Shoreham-Wading River High School, where he became interested in the performing arts.
 As a teenager, he was part of a band called Bocoach.
 He then attended Bard College, where, in 2002, he became an active member of the sketch comedy group Olde English.
 In 2004, he earned a bachelor's degree in philosophy from Bard College.

+Adult life and independence

+Conover was once a roommate of BoJack Horseman creator Raphael Bob-Waksberg in New York City, who also introduced him to his former partner, illustrator Lisa Hanawalt.
+Conover had a 15-year relationship with Hanawalt.
+Conover quit drinking in early 2018.